-Basal Area: The area of cross-section of a tree stem at 41⁄2 feet above ground level and inclusive of bark.
+Basal Area: The area of cross-section of a tree stem at four and a half (41⁄2) feet above ground level and inclusive of bark.

-Basement: Any portion of a structure with a floor-to-ceiling height of 6 feet or more and having more than 50 percent of its volume below the existing ground level.
+Basement: Any portion of a structure with a floor-to-ceiling height of six (6) feet or more and having morethan fifty (50%) percent of its volume below the existing ground level.

-Bed and Breakfast: An owner-occupied building in which up to 9 guest rooms are used to provide overnight accommodations for transient guests.
+Bed and Breakfast: An owner-occupied building in which up to nine (9) guest rooms are used to provideovernight accommodations for transient guests.

-Best Management Practices, Groundwater Protection: Common sense operational procedures for handling, storage and disposal of regulated substances; procedures designed to minimize the impact of certain activities or land uses on groundwater.
+Best Management Practices.
+Groundwater Protection: Common sense operational procedures for handling, storage and disposal of regulated substances; procedures designed to minimize the impact of certain activities or land uses on groundwater.